brimelive/FollowMouse/README.md

 		<br />
 		<br />
 		<br />
-		Follow mouse is a tool for automatically switching scenes in OBS whenever you're live, That way OBS can always be showing the monitor that the mouse is on!
+		Follow mouse is a tool for automatically switching scenes in OBS whenever you're live, that way OBS can always be showing the monitor that the mouse is on!
 	</p>
 </div>